Top

 fish is also very popular.

-used in large quantities.
-When ordering, you may request not to use
+frequently used in large quantities.
+When ordering, you may request

 The best way to avoid possible stomach problems is to look carefully